Combining simulation-based inference and universal relations for precise and accurate neutron star science: Methods

 \subsection{Generation of neutron star data}

 We aim to discover robust universal relations between neutron star bulk quantities, including the $p_1$-mode frequency, which has not often been considered in this context yet.
 In particular, our list of bulk quantities consists of the gravitational mass $M$, radius $R$, moment of inertia $I$, tidal deformability $\Lambda$, and the frequencies $f$ and $p_1$ of the $f$(undamental)-mode and the first $p$(ressure)-mode, respectively.
-We restrict ourselves to non-rotating neutron stars, since the $p$-mode frequencies of rotating neutron stars are only very difficult to access in sufficient numbers, and the tidal deformability is hitherto unknown; further, we consider only quadrupolar modes, i.e. $l=|m|=2$.
-To reveal relations that are independent of the EOS, we generate random EOS realizations based on four different parametrizations \cite{Read:2008iy, OBoyle:2020qvf, Greif:2018njt, Annala:2019puf}; in fact, we take these EOS parametrizations from a prior study \cite{Kruger:2025sda}.\footnote{All employed EOS parametrizations have been implemented in a C library, using numerical routines from the GNU Scientific Library (GSL) \cite{gsl}.} In total, we consider 1491 different EOS realizations that fulfill basic astrophysical constraints: we demand that the EOS remains causal (i.e., $0 \le c_s^2 < 1$) up to the maximum mass model, which should have a mass of at least $M_\textrm{TOV} = 1.97\,M_\odot$ \cite{Antoniadis:2013pzd}; the radius $R_{1.6}$ of a $1.6\,M_\odot$ neutron star must exceed $10.6\,\textrm{km}$ \cite{Bauswein:2017vtn}, and the radius $R_{1.4}$ of a $1.4\,M_\odot$ star has to lie within the range $11.5\,\textrm{km} \le R_{1.4} \le 13.5\,\textrm{km}$ \cite{Raaijmakers:2021uju}; finally, the tidal deformability $\Lambda_{1.4}$ of a $1.4\,M_\odot$ neutron star must fall within the interval $120 \le \Lambda_{1.4} \le 800$ \cite{Annala:2017llu, LIGOScientific:2018cki}.
-For each EOS, we randomly select five neutron star models with masses of at least $1\,M_\odot$, and compute the quantities mentioned above by means of the TOV equations, Hartle's equation \cite{Hartle:1967he}, the Love-number equation \cite{Hinderer:2007mb, Hinderer:2007mberr}, and the standard eigenvalue formulation for mode calculations \cite{Lindblom:1983ps, Detweiler:1985zz, Andersson:1995wu} to an accuracy of at least $10^{-5}$.
+We restrict ourselves to non-rotating neutron stars, since the $p$-mode frequencies of rotating neutron stars are only very difficult to access in sufficient numbers, and the tidal deformability is hitherto unknown; further, we consider only quadrupolar modes, i.e. $l=2$.
+To reveal relations that are independent of the EOS, we generate random EOS realizations based on four different parametrizations \cite{Read:2008iy, OBoyle:2020qvf, Greif:2018njt, Annala:2019puf}; in fact, we take these EOS parametrizations from a prior study \cite{Kruger:2025sda}.\footnote{All employed EOS parametrizations have been implemented in a C library, using numerical routines from the GNU Scientific Library (GSL) \cite{gsl}.} In total, we consider 1491 different EOS realizations that fulfill basic astrophysical constraints: we demand that the EOS remains causal (i.e., $0 \le c_s^2 < 1$) up to the maximum mass model, which should have a mass of at least $M_\textrm{TOV} = 1.97\,M_\odot$ \cite{Antoniadis:2013pzd};\footnote{The observation of PSR J0740+6620 \cite{Fonseca:2021wxt, NANOGrav:2019jur} suggests a slightly stronger bound $M_{\rm TOV} \ge 2.01\,M_\odot$ when uncertainties are taken into account.
+The difference to our adopted constraint is small and would not materially affect our results.} the radius $R_{1.6}$ of a $1.6\,M_\odot$ neutron star must exceed $10.6\,\textrm{km}$ \cite{Bauswein:2017vtn}, and the radius $R_{1.4}$ of a $1.4\,M_\odot$ star has to lie within the range $11.5\,\textrm{km} \le R_{1.4} \le 13.5\,\textrm{km}$ \cite{Raaijmakers:2021uju}; finally, the tidal deformability $\Lambda_{1.4}$ of a $1.4\,M_\odot$ neutron star must fall within the interval $120 \le \Lambda_{1.4} \le 800$ \cite{Annala:2017llu, LIGOScientific:2018cki}.
+For each EOS, we randomly select five neutron star models with masses of at least $1\,M_\odot$ by drawing uniformly in central energy density.
+This results in a mass distribution with more weight toward higher-mass stars, while still retaining sufficient coverage of low-mass models.
+We then compute the quantities mentioned above by means of the TOV equations, Hartle's equation \cite{Hartle:1967he}, the Love-number equation \cite{Hinderer:2007mb, Hinderer:2007mberr}, and the standard eigenvalue formulation for mode calculations \cite{Lindblom:1983ps, Detweiler:1985zz, Andersson:1995wu} to an accuracy of at least $10^{-5}$.
+After discarding models that do not satisfy our mode-identification criteria, the final data set contains 7346 neutron star models.